sas8465/ProMiSE_Project/README.md

 This repository hold all relevant code used for data preprocessing, visualization, and analysis for the ProMiSE Project.

-This repository holds all the necessary code to run an Edgeworth Box teaching application developed in R Shiny.

-The interactive application allows students and teachers to illustrate key economic intuitions by visualising the general equilibrium in a 2 consumers x 2 goods endowment economy.
-Users can selectively display all important ingredients, like indifference curves and budget constraints, and change a wide range of parameter values.
-The app furthermore allows to illustrate the Pareto set, the contract curve, and the first and second welfare theorems - in an interactive way.

-This project is one of three applications developed by Daniel Leal and Frank Pisch at the University of St. Gallen in 2020/21.

 ## Table of content

 - [Application](#application)